dscp46/dvtnc/README.md

 # D-Star DV TNC

 > [!WARNING]
-> The current code is a quick and dirty PoC.
-In its current form, it DOES NOT comply with the specification.
+> The current code is a quick and dirty PoC. **In its current form, it DOES NOT comply with the specification.**
 > Please check later if you're looking for something stable.

 That project aims to build a KISS software TNC to bridge AX.25 packet applications though D-Star DV slow and fast data.
-On the great scheme of things, the idea is to communicate with a [digital Service Gateway](https://github.com/dscp46/dsgw/).
+In the great scheme of things, the idea is to communicate with a [Digital Packet Service Gateway](https://github.com/dscp46/dsgw/).

+## Data transmission format
+The data transmission format is defined in [the Specification](doc/Specification.md) attached to this repository.

 ## Radio support
 What we need: